schellenberg/computerscience30/docs/_sources/libraries/collide2d.rst.txt

 =================

-Installing the Library in VS Code
+Installing the Library in VSCodium
 ----------------------------------

 With the cs30-p5 extension installed, you can add collide2d directly from the Command Palette: